General Information

 How is a vehicle refund calculated?

 A vehicle refund award includes an adjustment for mileage from the first warranted repair attempt (Filing Method A - 3 times out) or from the first day out-of-service (Filing Method B - 30 days out-of-service) and will be made to the consumer and lien holder (if any).
-See a sample worksheet that itemizes other items which are reimbursable pursuant to Section 4172(e) of 9 V.S.A.
+See a sample worksheet that itemizes other reimbursable items pursuant to Section 4172(e) of 9 V.S.A.

 Yes.
-Items deducted from the vehicle's purchase price prior to applying the pro-rated formula include rebate, dealer discount or non-cash credit as from a credit card rebate.
+Items deducted from the vehicle's purchase price prior to applying the pro-rated formula include rebates, dealer discounts, and non-cash credit, such as a credit card rebate.

-If a consumer has negative equity, which is an amount required to pay off any trade-in which is often financed, and there is an outstanding lien balance after the award is applied to lienholder, the consumer is responsible to pay the amount to obtain clear title.
+If a consumer has negative equity, which is an amount required to pay off any trade-in that is often financed, and there is an outstanding lien balance after the award is applied to the lienholder, the consumer is responsible for paying the amount to obtain a clear title.

 How are the terms of a vehicle replacement transaction determined?